 Charges are irrespective of the amount of time the child actually spends at the club e.g. if a child attends an out of school activity such as netball or drama, and then attends After School Club, payment for the full session is required.

-New to school year 2017-18, payment is required in advance and termly statements will be provided to parents to manage accounts and ensure voucher payments are at the correct setting amount.
+Payment is required in advance and termly statements will be provided to parents to manage accounts and ensure voucher payments are at the correct setting amount.

 Cancellation/Late collection of children